yujun858/Middle_School_Math/fqh.md

     4. 斜体 $\mathit{x}$
     5. 大小 $\tiny x$ $\scriptsize x $ $\small x $ $\normalsize x$ $\large x$ $\Large x$ $\huge x$ $\Huge x$
     6. 颜色支持 $\color{Red}{红色}$ $\color{blue}{蓝色}$
+# 默写 p10 d2
+Hi, Tom, I am making plans to work in the old people's home this summer.
+Really?
+I did that last summer.
+Oh, what did they ask to help out with?
+Um ... ,things like reading the newspaper to the old people,or just talked to them.
+They told me the past stories and how things used to be.
+That sounds interesting.
+Yeah, a lot of old people are lonely.
+We should listen to them and care for them.
+You are right, I mean, we're going to be old one day, too.

+Hi Tom, I am making some plans to work in an old people' home this summer.
+Really?
+I did that last summer.
+Oh, what did they ask to help out with?
+Um....,things like reading the newspaper to the old people, or just talked to them.
+They told me the past stories and how things used to be.
+That sounds interesting.
+Yeah, a lot of old people are lonely, We should listen to them and care for them.
+You'are right, I mean, We are going to be old one day, too.